zdorward/equity_explorer/README.md

 # Flask Stock Data

 This project is a Flask application for fetching and analyzing stock data.
+Please note to run this project, you will need to create a free API key with Alpha Vantage at https://www.alphavantage.co/support/#api-key.
+Your free key will allow for 25 calls/day.

 ## Installation